-Appendices to ICC Men's Twenty20 International Playing Conditions
+Appendices

-- A. Definitions
+A. DEFINITIONS

-- B. Equipment
+B. EQUIPMENT

 - 1. The bat

 - 2. The wickets

 - 3. Wicket-keeping gloves

-- C. The Venue

-- 1. The pitch and the creases
+- 4. Helmets and neck protectors

-- 2. Advertising on grounds, perimeter boards and sight-screens

-- 3. Markings on outfield

-- D. Decision Review System (DRS) and Third Umpire Protocol

-- E. Calculations

-- F. Super Over Procedure

-- G. Application of the Reserve Day

-- H. Electronic Communications Equipment

-Appendix A Definitions
+C. THE VENUE

+- 1. The pitch and the creases - 2.
+Restriction on the placement of fielders - 3.
+Advertising on grounds, perimeter boards and sight-screens - 4.
+Markings on outfield - D. DECISION REVIEW SYSTEM (DRS) AND THIRD UMPIRE PROTOCOL - E. CALCULATIONS - F. SUPER OVER PROCEDURE - G. APPLICATION OF THE RESERVE DAY - H. USE OF ELECTRONIC COMMUNICATIONS EQUIPMENT - I. ON-FIELD INJURY ASSESSMENT AND TREATMENT

+APPENDIX A: DEFINITIONS

-1 The match
+1 THE MATCH

-- 1.1 The game is used in these Playing Conditions as a general term meaning the Game of Cricket. - 1.2 A match is a single Twenty20 International match between two teams, played under these Playing Conditions. - 1.3 T20I is an abbreviation for Twenty20 International. - 1.4 A Super Over is a procedure that may be adopted for determining the result of a tied match, as set out in Appendix F. - 1.5 The toss is the toss for choice of innings. - 1.6 Before the toss is at any time before the toss on the day of the match. - 1.7 Before the match is at any time before the toss, not restricted to the day of the match. - 1.8 DLS is the Duckworth/Lewis/Stern method for determining the target score for the team batting second in an interrupted match, details of which are set out on the ICC website. - 1.9 During the match is at any time after the toss until the conclusion of the match, whether play is in progress or not. - 1.10 Playing time is any time between the call of Play and the call of Time.
+- 1.1 The game is used in these Playing Conditions as a general term meaning the Game of Cricket. - 1.2 A match is a single Twenty20 International match between two teams, played under these Playing Conditions. - 1.3 T20I is an abbreviation for Twenty20 International. - 1.4 A Super Over is a procedure that may be adopted for determining the result of a tied match, as set out in Appendix F. - 1.5 The toss is the toss for choice of innings. - 1.6 Before the toss is at any time before the toss on the day of the match. - 1.7 Before the match is any time before the toss, not restricted to the day of the match. - 1.8 DLS is the Duckworth/Lewis/Stern method for determining the target score for the team batting second in an interrupted match, details of which are set out on the ICC website. - 1.9 During the match is at any time after the toss until the conclusion of the match, whether play is in progress or not. - 1.10 Playing time is any time between the call of Play and the call of Time.
 See clauses 12.1 (Call of Play) and 12.2 (Call of Time). - 1.11 Conduct of the match includes any action relevant to the match at any time. - 1.12 Ground Authority is the entity responsible for the selection and preparation of the pitch and other functions relating to the hosting and management of the match, including any agents acting on their behalf (including but not limited to the curator or other ground staff). - 1.13 Home Board is the ICC member responsible for the home team and the hosting of the match. - 1.14 A Reserve Day is, where scheduled, an additional day for the completion of the match. - 1.15 Visiting Board is the ICC member responsible for the visiting team. - 1.16 The Spirit of Cricket refers to the values of respect and fair play that underpin the game of cricket, as set out in the Preamble to these Playing Conditions. - 1.17 The ICC Code of Conduct is the ICC Code of Conduct for Players and Player Support Personnel, as amended from time to time.